Zephira58/webhook_sender/.github/ISSUE_TEMPLATE.md

+---
+name: Issue
+about: Create a report to help us improve
+assignees: 'Xanthus58'
+---

 **Note: for support questions, please use stackoverflow**.
 This repository's issues are reserved for feature requests and bug reports.

 * **I'm submitting a ...**